FAQ- Force Technical Info and Troubleshooting Guide

 If the marker suddenly stops fully cycling (low velocity or skipping shots) or performance degrades severely over a day of play, perform regular engine maintenance and change the battery.
 If the issue still persists, use the Nucleus Engine O-ring Guide to troubleshoot.
-If the issue still persists, remove the manifold and solenoid from the grip frame and clean/ regrease or replace the 1x4.5mm o-ring between the drive manifold (black) and the solenoid and clean/ regrease or replace the 005 “drive air” o-ring that sits further to the rear in the bottom of the body.
-If all of the above has been done, please contact the Field One Service Center.
+If the issue persists after using the troubleshooting guide and videos please contact the Field One Service Center.

 If the marker will not turn on by pressing the power button firmly one time, go through these steps to solve the problem:

 - Make sure the power source (either AA batteries in the foregrip or the rechargeable LiPo in the grip frame) are connected properly.
 You can look at the AA battery board inside the foregrip to make sure you have the proper orientation.
 Make sure the AA batteries are new or the LiPo is fully charged.

 - Make sure the power select switch on the Force Main Board is in the correct position for the power source you are trying to use.
 Flip the switch back and forth once to make sure you are fully in the position you intend to be in.